tims457/tims457.github.io/content/books.md

 - Zero to One

 ## Somewhat chronologically
+- Gödel Escher Bach
+- On the Edge
 - Dune
     > Deep in the human unconscious is a pervasive need for a logical universe that makes sense.
 But the real universe is always one step beyond logic.